Al-Huda International: Ideology

-It is known for its conservative religious syllabus with a focus on scripture.
-Faiza Mushtaq, who did her PhD on Al Huda, says the schools produce "activists and reformers" who believe they are returning to "'real Islam, true and pure."
-Sadaf Ahmad of Lahore University says "Al Huda founder Farhat Hashmi's denunciation of various cultural practices and disapproval of Westerners and Indians gives women a new conception of their identity as Muslims."
+The institute is known for its extensive religious syllabus with a focus on scripture.
+According to Faiza Mushtaq, who did her PhD on the institute, its schools produce "activists and reformers," who believe that they are returning to "'real Islam, true and pure."
+According to Sadaf Ahmad of Lahore University, "Al Huda founder Farhat Hashmi's denunciation of various cultural practices and disapproval of Westerners and Indians gives women a new conception of their identity as Muslims."

-Canadian Branch
+Canadian branch

 Al-Huda's Mississauga campus opened in 2004 and is a private school accredited by the Ontario Ministry of Education.
-As of 2015 it offers two main fields of study.
-There were about 160 female students in kindergarten to Grade 6 attending daily classes.
-On evenings and weekends the school offers seminars for teenagers and adults.
+As of 2015, it offered two main fields of study.
+About 160 female students in kindergarten to Grade 6 attended daily classes.
+On evenings and weekends, the school offers seminars for teenagers and adults.

 Students linked to terror groups

-Tashfeen Malik, the Pakistani co-perpetrator of a shooting attack in San Bernardino on December 2, 2015, was a student of al-Huda before marrying and moving to California.
-There she and her husband executed the worst Islamic terror attack in the U.S. since the September 11 attacks in 2001, killing 14, and seriously injuring, 22 people.
+Tashfeen Malik, a Pakistani co-perpetrator of the December 2, 2015 shooting attack in San Bernardino, California, which killed 14 and seriously injured 22 people, had been a student of al-Huda before she married and moved to California.
+She and her husband executed the worst Islamic terror attack in the United States since the September 11 attacks in 2001.

-Four Canadian female students ranging from 16 to early 20s, attended seminars at the Mississauga branch between about 2013–2015.
+Four Canadian female students, ranging from sixteen to the early twenties, attended seminars at the Mississauga branch between about 2013 to 2015.
 They then traveled to the Middle East to join ISIL in Syria.
-The oldest woman attended the school for three months in 2012, and according to an interview her sister gave CBC News, she has been living in Syria since summer of 2014.
-In July 2014 the three younger girls were intercepted by security personal in Turkey and sent back to Canada before they reached ISIL territory.
+The oldest woman attended the school for three months in 2012 and, according to an interview that her sister gave CBC News, had been living in Syria since summer 2014.
+In July 2014, the three younger girls were intercepted by security personal in Turkey and sent back to Canada before they could reach ISIL territory.